 Ficus carica (Common fig / Edible fig)

-❓ Can't find your plant on this list?
-Send us a message via the 'Contact Me' page & we'll point you in the right direction!
+❓ Can't find the best potting mix for your plant?
+Send us a message & we'll point you in the right direction!

 Don't know the size of your new pot yet?
 Simply measure the pot's top diameter to find the perfect amount of compost you'll need for repotting.